d3-SPLINK/icebreaker-/README.md

 React

 ## Deployment
-In terminal mkdir and cd to an empty folder\n
+In terminal mkdir and cd to an empty folder<br/>
 Then type $npm install express \n
 (This should generate node_modules file)
 Clone the rest of repository to that folder